Query Options Reference

 hdx_query_max_memory_usage

-Limit total memory in bytes allowed for a single query.
-The query will be canceled if memory usage on any query peers or the query head exceeds this value.
+Limit total memory in bytes allowed for a query.
+The query is canceled if memory usage on any query peers or the query head exceeds this value.

 Sample error: Code: 241.
 DB::Exception: Memory limit (for query) exceeded: would use 65.18 MiB (attempt to allocate chunk of 33554526 bytes), maximum: 50.00 MiB.